Some tips on how to make your kids lunchboxes both exciting and healthy.

 The C in lunch stands for creative.
 Peanut butter or jam sandwiches are not.
 Bran muffins with added fruit, such as pureed apples or banana, or cupcakes with nuts, are creative.
 Get your child to share in the fun.
 You can cut bread, meat and cheese into cubes and slide them on a stick with cherry tomatoes and lettuce in between.
 Another idea is to use cookie cutters to cut out fun shapes for bread and cheese.
 A bracelet of Montagu’s Dried Apple Rings will add a lot of appeal to all these choices.
 4. H = high fibre

 High fibre is an important requirement, yet lacking in the average South African child’s diet.
 As far back as 2006 an article published in the South African Journal of Clinical Nutrition conclude that children between the ages of one and nine had an inadequate intake of the insoluble dietary fibres that are needed to keep digestive systems healthy and able to absorb growth and development nutrients.
 A good suggestion is to read food labels and to choose foods with high fibre content.
 Start the day with a breakfast cereal that contains high fibre, like Weet-Bix, and choose seed loaves, low GI bread and whole wheat and rye from the bread counter.
 And for those who didn’t know, air-popped corn (popcorn) makes a good fibre-rich snack.
-For more information visit www.montagudriedfruit.co.za.
+Press release supplied by www.montagudriedfruit.co.za.